inbo/oscibio/pages/projects.md

 ## LIFE RIPARIAS

-[LIFE RIPARIAS](https://www.riparias.be/) (Reaching Integrated and Prompt Action in Response to Invasive Alien Species) is a LIFE-funded project that aims to optimize the management of IAS by developing a scientific evidence-based workflow and setting up priorities for action.
-This will efficiently guide decision-makers and managers in the IAS management decision-making process, informs about IAS best management methods while maximising the cost efficiency of management actions.
+[LIFE RIPARIAS](https://www.riparias.be) is a LIFE-funded project that aims to optimize the management of invasive alien species (IAS) in rivers and ponds.
+By developing an innovative effidence-based workflow, the project will inform decision-makers and managers of the most effective and cost efficient management actions to successfully control the most problematic species.

-Our team is responsible for harvesting and standardising IAS occurrence data and making them openly available and developing an early detection and alert system of invasive plants and crayfish species.
-As currently no standardised reporting of management actions to control or eradicate IAS exists, our team is going to develop a management reporting system using standardised and quantifiable variables.
+Our team is responsible for developing an early warning system for invasive plants and crayfish species, fed by rapidly and openly published IAS occurrence data.
+We will also develop a reporting system for management actions, using standardized and quantifiable variables.

 ## LifeWatch